sreejithjanardhanan/SB-CodingStandards/README.md

 # SB-CodingStandards
-This is the coding standard for iOS
+This is the coding standard for iOS app development